 Experience all the incredible features of mother nature in one destination.
-New Zealand's mountains, quiet country towns and untouched forests are magnificent.
-They have put it on many traveller's bucket lists.
+New Zealand’s mountain scenery, quiet country towns and untouched forests are magnificent and have put the country on many travellers’ bucket lists.
 Are you after an adrenaline-fuelled adventure in Queenstown?
 Or would you prefer a cultural tour in Rotorua?
-New Zealand has it all.
+Regardless of your interests, New Zealand has it all.
 Start comparing campervan rentals with VroomVroomVroom to make the most of New Zealand.
-We compare deals from the country's top rental companies, including Apollo, Britz, Maui, Real Value and Jucy Rentals.
+We compare deals from the country’s top rental companies, including Apollo, Britz, Maui, Real Value and Jucy Rentals.

 With a campervan, there is no struggling with suitcases and excess luggage.
 Unpack once, and enjoy more time on the road.
-Have all the experiences of camping in comfort since most campervans and motorhomes today are well-equipped.
-This type of vehicle is ideal for families and groups of friends.
-Able to accommodate up to 6 people, you can enjoy the beauty of New Zealand with the whole gang.
+Have all the experiences of camping in comfort since most campervans and motorhomes today come well-equipped.
+This type of vehicle is ideal for families and groups of friends as they are able to accommodate up to six people, meaning you can enjoy the beauty of New Zealand with the whole gang.
 There are hundreds of campsites and holiday parks all across the country, which makes it easy to find the perfect spot to park your campervan.

 If it is your first time to hire a campervan in New Zealand, check out our rental information page.

 The best way to experience New Zealand is by going on a road trip so we’ve shared our top three favourite scenic drives below.